INVESTMENT GUIDE

 An SPE is a dedicated legal entity created exclusively for one real estate project.
 Think of it as a special-purpose company whose sole asset is the development under construction.
 Key features include:

-Patrimônio de Afetação: Your Legal Protection
+Patrimônio de Afetação: Legal Ring-Fencing

 Monthly Financial Reporting